 Tuition fees for all courses are published on the University web pages.
-These can be found at course fees or via the course listings
+These can be found at course fees or via the course listings for the respective academic year.

 Other than in your offer letter or Certificate of Acceptance for Study, only Academic Services' staff and University Student Money Advisors can provide a definitive statement on tuition fees.
 All other tuition fee information provided by non-authorised staff should be considered advisory and is non-binding on the University.
 If you need definitive confirmation of fees, you should contact UWE Student Money Service with your enquiry.